nofusscomputing/website/pages/projects/ansible/index.md

 If you use a system like AWX / Tower / Automation Platform the inventory should be designed in a way that you have a prime host.
 The prime host is a single host that once it exists, it's capable of rebuilding all of the infrastructure within the inventory.
 Using the prime host method, you only require the variable secrets (vault encrypted) of the prime host and only those pertinent to rebuilding the prime host.
 This should only be the backup decryption key (vault encrypted).

 !!! warning Warning
-    Prime Host requires that the backup decryption key be updated whenever it changes.
-There is also a requirement that the vault encryption key be available and not stored on any infrastructure that without or that infrastructure not existing you cant access the vault key. i.e. password manager.
+    Prime Host requires that the backup decryption key be updated within the inventory whenever it changes.
+There is also a requirement that the vault encryption key be available and not stored on infrastructure that without or that infrastructure not existing you cant access the vault key. i.e. password manager.

 ## Playbooks